UtrechtUniversity/DrRods/docs/index.md

 # Index to DrRods tools
-To learn the syntax of a program, invoke it with option _-h_.
+To learn the syntax of each program, invoke the program with option _-h_.
+Most programs will need to be run on an iRODS Provider Server, or on another system that has connectivity to the PostgreSQL Server that carries the ICAT database.

 ## find\_hardlinks
 *We have run this program on a system with 70 million replicas.